This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 Even with the meringue the bars will keep in the fridge for 1-2 days, although I think they are best eaten fresh when the meringue is room temperature.
 You should not store these at room temperature, but I think they are best if you let them sit out for 30 minutes or so before serving, although you can certainly eat them cold.

-a square lemon bar topped with meringue
+A square lemon bar topped with meringue.

 More Lemon Recipes